Dwight Howard: Philanthropy

+Legal issues

+Defamation judgment against Royce Reed

 In 2010, Howard won a defamation judgment against Royce Reed, the mother of his oldest child Braylon.
 A Florida judge ruled that she violated a court order prohibiting her from mentioning Howard in the media.
 He had initially sought about half a billion dollars in damages, claiming that she had disparaged him through Twitter and her appearances on the reality television show Basketball Wives, as the couple's paternity agreement stipulated a $500 fine for each time she mentioned him in public.

+Corporal punishment claim

 In October 2014, police in Cobb County, Georgia, investigated claims by Reed that Howard abused their son.
 Howard had admitted to hitting Braylon with a belt; he had been disciplined in the same manner while growing up, and he stated that he did not realize it was wrong to do so.
 Howard was not charged in connection with the allegations.
 Howard was also involved in a civil case with Reed over custody of their son.